-The Stratford-on-Avon Canal - Kings Norton Junction to Lapworth section.
+The Stratford-on-Avon Canal - along the Kings Norton Junction to Lapworth section.

 Walking and Cycling along the Stratford-on-Avon Canal towpath and looking at the canal's beautiful bridges, locks and other features.